BabaYara/academic-kickstart04/content/home/about.md

 # Biography

 I am a PhD student in Finance studying at NOVA School of Business and Economics.
-My research interests lie in the intersection of Return Predictability, Machine Learning, and  Financial Econometrics.
-I am particularly interested in whether or not return predictability at the portfolio level can be improved using tools outside the traditional framework.
+My research interest lies at the intersection of Return Predictability, Machine Learning, and  Financial Econometrics.
+I am particularly interested in answering the question of whether or not portfolios that leverage our improved ability to estimate future returns are priced by existing asset pricing models.

-I am currenrtly in the 3rd year of the program and look set to graduate in 2019.
+I am currenrtly in the 4th year of the program and look set to graduate in 2020.